StackVista/stackstate-docs/configure/topology/send-topology-data.md

 ## Get started with custom topology

-The [push-integration tutorial](../../develop/tutorials/push_integration_tutorial.md) is a good way to get started sending your own topology into StackState.
+The [push-integration tutorial](../../develop/tutorials/push_integration_tutorial.md) is a good way to get started sending your own topology into Rancher Observability.

 ## See also